South Carolina National Guard conducts officer candidate school graduation

 |Downloads:

-This work, South Carolina National Guard conducts officer candidate school graduation, by SGT Tim Andrews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina National Guard conducts officer candidate school graduation, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT